ahamedbasha-n/be_well/README.md

 -----

 The Idea behind **Be Well** is to create a fitness Web Application for users to be fit from wherever they are.
-We also provide an e-commerce store for users to purchase fitness products and services.
+We also provided an e-commerce store for users to purchase fitness products and services.

 # Technology Stack Used:
 <a href="#" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/ahamedbasha-n/be_well/main/images/velo.png" alt="html5" width="40" height="40"/> </a>